Healthy Rate of Weight Loss: How Fast Should You Lose Weight?

 - Weeks 16–26: Final stretch, possibly requiring a 1-week diet break at maintenance at week 16 to reset hormones.
 0.5–0.75 lbs/week to goal.

 - Total timeline: Approximately 24–30 weeks for 25 lbs of fat.
-Anyone claiming 10 weeks is either starting very heavy or will regain.
+A 10-week claim usually assumes a high starting weight, a large deficit, or scale loss that includes water.

 The calorie deficit calculator can set your daily calorie and deficit target based on your current weight and goal weight, applying the NHLBI-endorsed rate framework.